joseppinilla/embera/README.rst

 .. index-start-marker

-embedding-methods
+embera
 =============

-``embedding-methods`` offers a collection of minor-embedding methods and utilities.
+``embera`` offers a collection of Embedding Resources and Algorithms.
 These can be used as composites making part of the `D-Wave Ocean <https://ocean.dwavesys.com/>`_ software stack, or from the interface functions, such as ``find_embedding()``.
 Additional resources are provided to generate graphs for existing and conceptual architectures of Ising samplers (e.g. D-Wave's Quantum Annealers) and preprocessing of the source and/or target graphs.

 **Definition:**